 Monica Sengupta, 28, is a nail artist who lives with rheumatoid arthritis (RA).
 On her YouTube channel and blog, “The Rite of Aging … Early: Navigating Rheumatoid Arthritis Through Beauty and Nail Art,” Monica talks about everyday life with RA, offers RA-centric beauty lessons, and shows off her spectacular nail designs.

-Monica shared with HealthCentral via telephone interview about becoming a beauty blogger, the nail designs that work best for someone with RA (get ready to learn about the “dotticure”), and the makeup looks she relies on whether she’s going out or staying in.
+Monica spoke with HealthCentral via telephone interview about becoming a beauty blogger, the nail designs that work best for someone with RA (get ready to learn about the “dotticure”), and the makeup looks she relies on whether she’s going out or staying in.

 HealthCentral: Monica, how did you come to be diagnosed with RA?
 And how did nail art come into it?

 Monica Sengupta: I was diagnosed while I was in college.
 I remember being a sophomore and feeling very tired and in pain, but I thought I was just sleep-deprived and stressed.
 But then, that summer, I woke up one morning and couldn’t get out of bed.
 Thankfully, we had a family friend who was a rheumatologist, who quickly diagnosed me and got me on medication right away.

 My interest in nail art came after college.
 I had a job as a veterinarian technician; my dream was to become a vet, and it’s still what I want to do.
 But at a certain point I was put on medical leave from work.
 With my RA, I just couldn’t keep up.